ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.22.rst

 Secrets registered in a worker process or inside a module on a managed node are sent back to the controller and registered there, so a value discovered by one task is masked in every later task.
 Registered secrets that appear in a module's arguments are passed to the module so module-side logging can mask them.

 Values shorter than 4 characters are never masked.
 Values of 4 to 6 characters are only masked when they appear as a whole word.
-Values longer than 1024 characters are matched on their first 1024 characters.
+Values longer than 65536 characters are matched on their first 65536 characters.
+Leading and trailing whitespace is stripped from a value before it is registered, so a secret read from a file with a trailing newline is masked with or without that newline.
 Masking only matches the exact registered string, so an encoded or hashed copy of a secret is not masked unless it is registered as well.
+The JSON-escaped form of a secret is the one exception and is always masked.
 Masking also only covers messages Ansible writes through ``Display``.
 Messages that other Python libraries emit with the standard ``logging`` module share the ``log_path`` file and are not masked.

 .. _2.22_plugin_api: